brunomaga/brunomaga.github.io/faq.md

   - to overcome overfitting:
     - Reduce the network’s capacity by removing layers or reducing the number of elements in the hidden layers: the higher the capacity, the easier it is for the model to learn the input classes.
     - Apply regularization, which comes down to adding a cost to the loss function for large weights
+    - dropout
 - What is dropout and how does it work?
 Why does it work?
   - train vs valid steps, $$p$$ parameter, reduces overfitting, subnetworks learn alternative logics (while DNN is more prone to overfitting), 2-3 times slower to train, regularizer as promotes sparse activations like L2 regularization.
 - How to model uncertainty or error of a model?
   - use ensembles to compute mean, and compare model with the mean of the ensembles output.
 - How do ensemble methods work?
 What ensemble methods do you know?
+  - ensembles is a techinique that combines multiple models and....
   - possible options: each model is trained with different data (maybe with some overlaps), each model is trained with different seeds, different models.
 - How to model graphs of molecules represented as strings?
 (Transformers)

 - What is the memory/computation bottleneck of a Transformer?
-- What is a latent variable model?
+- What are latent variables?
+What is a latent variable model?
 - What is a (direct) graphical model?
 - What is a graph neural net?
 What is the message passing and what's its formulation?
 - What are BERT's / GPT's pre-trainining and post-training tasks?